Cryptography Overview

 Cryptography is the practice of disguising information so that only the intended reader can understand it.
 Every classical cipher is based on one of two main ideas:

-This page explains the most well-known ciphers in plain language and shows you how to break them yourself using The Cipher Lab’s interactive Tools and Cipher Breaker.
+This page explains the most well-known ciphers in plain language and shows you how to break them yourself using The Cipher Lab’s interactive Tools and Cipher Encoder / Decoder.

 💡 Tip: To start analysing any cipher, run your text through the Frequency Analyzer — it highlights the most common letters, which often exposes the key.